Giangiui/dagonstar/docs/documentation.md

 format=%(asctime)s %(name)-12s %(levelname)-8s %(message)s
 ```

+> dagon.ini example

-If DagOnService and `dagon.ini` configured properly, there should be a workflow registration message before a workflow is executed.
+If DagOnService and `dagon.ini` are configured correctly, there should be a workflow registration message before a workflow is executed.

 ```shell
 2025-01-07 11:42:33,703 root         DEBUG    Workflow registration success id = 677d051947f7f78657b0582a